 Section 1, Board

-"Board" shall mean MnCCC’s Board Members, to be organized and operated as provided herein.
+"Board" shall mean MnCCC’s Board of Directors, to be organized and operated as provided herein.

 Section 2, Fees

 "Fees" shall mean any and each of: (a) annual Dues or other periodic Fees billed to a Member and/or Licensee for services provided or to be provided to that party as a result of membership in a User Group; (b) such other Fees billed to a Member and/or Licensee for goods or services specifically requested by such participant; and (c) an equitable share of the cost of MnCCC's Annual Meeting.